onflapp/LinCastorBrowserPlugins/README.md

 1. [download zip archive](https://github.com/onflapp/LinCastorBrowserPlugins/archive/master.zip) and unzip it into a directory
 2. open scripts folder (Go to LinCastor Browser's **Help / Scripts Folder** menu)
 3. copy __contents__ of the zip archive to the scripts folder

+## Create new plugin

+A LinCastor Browser plugin is rather simple AppleScript, shell script or Automator file.
+The plugins are intended to be changed and modified by users.
+For more information see https://onflapp.github.io/LinCastorBrowserPlugins/.